 How to Make Silver Dollar Pancakes

-- Combine dry ingredients.
-In a large bowl, combine all of the dry ingredients.
-This includes flour, sugar, baking soda, and salt.
+In a large bowl, combine all of the dry ingredients including flour, sugar, baking soda, and salt.
+Whisk to remove lumps.

-- Make the batter.
-Stir in the milk, melted butter, and vanilla extract using a wooden spoon.
-Mix until most of the lumps are gone.
-The batter shouldn’t be too thick, so if you find yours is, add 1 or 2 Tablespoons of extra milk.
+Using a wooden spoon, stir in the milk, melted butter, and vanilla extract.
+Mix wet ingredients into the flour mixture until most of the lumps are gone.
+The batter shouldn’t be too thick, so if you find yours, add 1 or 2 Tablespoons of extra milk.

-- Add batter to griddle.
-Coat a preheated grill with a good amount of batter.
+Coat a preheated grill with a good amount of butter.
 Use a small cookie scoop or tablespoon to pour the batter onto the heated grill.
-Cook for 2 minutes until bubbles appear.
+Cook for 2 minutes until bubbles appear on the pancake surface.

-- Flip and serve.
-Then, flip and cook the other side for 1 more minute until golden brown.
+Flip the silver dollars and cook the other side for 1 more minute until golden brown.
 Repeat until the batter is done and enjoy!

-- The mini-sized pancakes will cook faster, which means they’ll probably be crispier on the outside than your average fluffy pancakes.
+- Crispy edges.
+The mini-sized pancakes will cook faster, which means they will probably be crispier on the outside than your average fluffy pancakes.

-- Be generous with the butter on the griddle, for a nonstick surface, but to also help with those nice crispy edges.
+- Butter.
+Be generous with the butter on the griddle, not only for a nonstick surface, but help with those nice crispy edges.

 Our Favorite Toppings